• Website Testing

 • Communicate the Defects: The communication between the identifier and fixer of bugs is essential to the smooth running of any project.

-• Test Different Environments: Test your application based on various hardware and software configurations to ensure its compatibility with different platforms.
+• Test Different Environments: Test your application based on various hardware and software configurations to ensure compatibility with different platforms.

-• Test Environment: The testing team will use a specific environment.
-The things that are said to be tested are written under this section.
+• The testing team will use a specific environment.
+The things that are said to be tested are written in this section.
 This includes the list of hardware and software.
 Installation of all software will also be checked under this.
 For instance, testers would require software configurations on different operating systems, such as Windows, Linux, and Mac, which affect their efficiency.
 The hardware configuration consists of RAM, ROM, etc.

 • The necessary resources for a project must be available.